 A member asked for assurance that the correct number of properly trained care workers would be available at the right time in order to meet the requirements of the Plan.
 Dr McManners responded that there were various initiatives coming from Government that might prove helpful relating to recruitment and retention in primary care.
-He commented also that the high cost of living and the house prices in the region were an obstacle.
-Dr McManners explained that the new models of care were crucial to the ways in which GP practices were being, and would be organised, adding that more resource for prevention would hopefully lead to more care in the community.
+He commented also that the high cost of living and the house prices in the region was an obstacle.
+Dr McManners explained that the new models of care were crucial to the ways in which GP practices were being, and would be, organised for example, by the practice of federalisation, adding that more resource for prevention would hopefully lead to more care in the community.
 He commented also that the high cost of living and the house prices in the region was an obstacle.